 The schools’ expertise is recognized nationally, as both schools were recently named to the U.S. News and World Report 2014 Best High School rankings.
 Among Tennessee schools, Farragut High School was ranked 8th, and Hardin Valley Academy was ranked 12th.
 The rankings are based on schools’ performance on state assessments and how well they prepare students for college.
 For more information, visit http://www.usnews.com/education/best-high-schools.

 Knox County Schools to Transition to New Student Information System

 Over the summer, the Knox County Schools will transition to a new student information system that will provide families and staff with enhanced accessibility and more digital connectivity to their child’s classroom.

 Due to the need to complete data transfers and validation between the old system and the new system, the systems will not be accessible during the month of June.
 This will delay the publication of schedules for our middle school and high school students.
 This year only, the schedules will be mailed to students and parents in July, and school staff will be available to work with students and parents in those cases where adjustments may be necessary.
 More Info

 Summer Transfer Window: May 1 - July 1, 2014

 The 2014-2015 summer transfer window opened May 1, 2014.
 Applications for general transfers and magnet transfers will be accepted for students meeting at least one of the necessary criteria for the 2014-2015 school year:

 Knox County Schools' 2014-2015 Budget

-The Knox County Schools is in the process of developing the 2014-2015 budget.
+The Board of Education approved the 2014-2015 budget on June 4, 2014.
 More information about this process and the fiscal outlook is available at the links below and here.